A new play examining love, sex, power, and consent on campus.

 Sound Design: Dylan Hunter

-Roleplay is made possible by support from the Newcomb College Institute of Tulane University and the Donna and Richard Esteves Fund at the Newcomb College Institute, Campus Health’s All-In Initiative, School of Liberal Arts at Tulane University Lurcy Grant, Nancy Rebold and Matt Rebold, and a Carol Lavin Bernick Faculty Grant.
+Roleplay was made possible by support from the Newcomb Institute of Tulane University and the Donna and Richard Esteves Fund at the Newcomb Institute, Campus Health’s All-In Initiative, School of Liberal Arts at Tulane University Lurcy Grant, Nancy Rebold and Matt Rebold, and a Carol Lavin Bernick Faculty Grant.
 Early development of Roleplay was sponsored by the Hangar Theatre AIRS Residency.
-Special thanks to the Tulane Department of Theatre & Dance.